Castration: Other animals

 Methods of veterinary castration include instant surgical removal, the use of an elastrator tool to secure a band around the testicles that disrupts the blood supply, the use of a Burdizzo tool or emasculators to crush the spermatic cords and disrupt the blood supply, pharmacological injections and implants and immunological techniques to inoculate the animal against his own sexual hormones.

 Certain animals, like horses and swine, are usually surgically treated with a scrotal castration (which can be done with the animal standing while sedated and after local anesthetic has been applied), while others, like dogs and cats, are anesthetised and recumbent when surgically castrated with a pre-scrotal incision in the case of dogs, or a pre-scrotal or scrotal incision used for cats.

 Castration of cattle has historically been done without pain medications.
 All methods of castration cause pain and distress, which can be minimized by castrating as early as possible, preferably within the first week of life.
 The Canadian Code of Practice for the Care and Handling of Beef Cattle requires that, as of 2018, calves older than six months be castrated using pain control.

 In veterinary practice an "open" castration refers to a castration in which the inguinal tunic is incised and not sutured.
 A "closed" castration refers to when the procedure is performed so that the inguinal tunic is sutured together after incision.

+Oophorectomy

+The term castration also can be used to refer to Oophorectomy, where both the ovaries are removed in females.